indrabasak/shiuli/README.md

               |__ shiuli.json
 ```

-Here is a list of customizations you can do the landing page,
+The next few sections discuss ways to customize the landing page.

 ### Title
-The title can be customized by adding a `title` field,
+The title can be customized by adding a `title` field in `shiuli.json`,
 ```json
 {
   "title": "Shiuli Example"